Get started today.

 Regularly reminding parents of your nursery policy for common diseases can help reduce the risk of nursery-wide infection and disruption to routine.

-A child's hands washing with soap and water, a good way to prevent hand, foot and mouth disease and others spreading
+A child's hands washing with soap and water, a good way to prevent disease spreading

 Washing hands is a good way to prevent the spread of diseases.